-Against elitist democracy, popular democracy was propagated.
-The people have chosen their leader – and he is the state and commands complete loyalty from coalition parties, his own ministers and the people.
-These elites persecute Netanyahu, as the representative of the people: “They do whatever they can to get rid of me and thereby perpetuate the rule of the left… against the will of the voters, the majority of whom are right-wingers”.
-The majority of the Jewish people has chosen Netanyahu, and it is the people who is being persecuted through Netanyahu by the left: “Bibi, they don’t just want to take you down, they want to take us down, all of us, the Likud and the national camp… they know they can’t defeat us in the polling booth, so they try to bypass democracy and take us down without elections”.
-In this view of popular democracy the leader represent the will of the people and democracy is being sanitized from all mediating institutions – parties, civil service, laws, courts – there is only direct democracy in which the leader was elected, and government should practice its governability against the rule of the officials.
-The key institution is the government, presented as directly representing the people.
-Of course, the government – the ministers – are being elected by the prime minister reflecting their loyalty to him, and not even because of the support they have received in the primaries.
-Needless to say, in Israeli elections not the prime minister nor his ministers are directly chosen by the people.
-Yet the government demands supreme power over the courts and the Knesset.
-In all the overriding clause suggestions coming from Levin, Shaked or Smutrich, as chapter 6 showed, it is a simple majority which overrides the Supreme Court’s rulings: not an overall majority of 70 or 65 MKs – a majority which would represent the whole Knesset – but a regular majority or a 61 meaning just the government.
-The government, led by the prime minister, is the main institution in popular democracy and all mediating institutions are being deplored as jeopardizing its governability and working against the will of the people.
+The people have chosen their leader and he is, therefore, the state incarnate, commanding complete loyalty from coalition parties, his ministers, and the people.
+The elites persecute Netanyahu, as the representative of the people: “They do whatever they can to get rid of me and thereby perpetuate the rule of the Left… against the will of the voters, the majority of whom are right-wingers.”
+The majority of the Jewish people chose Netanyahu, and it is the people that are being persecuted by the left for their choice: “Bibi, they don’t just want to take you down, they want to take us down, all of us, the Likud and the nationalist camp… they know they can’t defeat us in the polling booth, so they try to bypass democracy and take us down without elections.”
+In this view of popular democracy, the leader represents the will of the people and democracy must be free from all mediating institutions –opposition parties, the civil service, rule of law, and the courts.
+In this conceptual framework, there is only direct democracy in which the leader is elected and government governs independently, paying no heed to the official bureaucracy of state.
+The key institution is the government, which is presented as directly representing the people’s will.
+Of course, the government – the ministers – are chosen by the prime minister and owe their loyalty to him, regardless of the support they received in the primaries.
+Needless to say, in Israeli elections, neither the prime minister nor his ministers are directly chosen by the people.
+The government demands supreme power over the courts and the Knesset.
+In all the overriding clause suggestions coming from Levin, Shaked or Smotrich, as Chapter 6 showed, it was a simple majority that overrode the Supreme Court’s rulings: not an overall majority of 70 or 65 MKs – a majority that would represent the whole of the Knesset – but a regular majority of just 61, meaning just the coalition.
+The government, led by the Prime Minister, becomes the main institution in popular democracy and all mediating institutions are deplored as jeopardizing its ability to govern and working against the will of the people.
 Tyranny of the majority comes to mind.
-In this kind of democracy, the checks and balances are reduced to the minimum and pure power of the government, representing the Jewish majority, can override any ruling that the court found unconstitutional or undemocratic.
-The protection of minorities and citizens is minimal in the name of the Jewish character of the nation.
+In this kind of democracy, checks and balances are reduced to the minimum and pure power of the government, representing the Jewish majority, can override any court ruling of unconstitutionality or anti-democratic.
+The protection of minorities and citizens is reduced in the name of preserving the Jewish character of the nation.
 Collective identity overrides individual rights.

-Thus, the core concepts of national-conservative populism are the Jewish people, counter-constitutional Zionist revolution, governability based on neoliberal anti-statist ethos and loyalty, and popular democracy based on majoritarian notion of electoral choice, rights and obligations, and the chosen leader and his government as embodying the will of the people.
+Thus, the core tenets of national-conservative populism are: the Jewish people; counter-constitutional Zionist revolution; governability based on neoliberal anti-statist ethos and loyalty; popular democracy based on a majoritarian notion of electoral choice; rights and obligations, and the idea that the elected leader and his government embody the will of the people.

-Structural Changes: Jewish majority, Governability, Paradigm Change
+Structural Changes: Jewish Majority, Governability, Paradigm Shift